Saturday, May 26, 2018

 Switchblade

-It looks like Ricky D. has a new bandana?
+It looks like Ricky D. has a new bandana

 Switchblade was released in 1989 by Gremlin Graphics and programmed by Simon Phipps.
 Yes, he of the Atari ST classic Rick Dangerous.
 Okay, we are a little dude called Hiro who wears a bandana and can kick hard.
 He must explore the UnderCity to locate sixteen broken fragments of the Fireblade to reap revenge on today's evil entity - Havoc!
-This beast has been on a savage rampage, after being dormant for 10,000 years.
-So it's time for us to save the day... again!
+This beast has been on a savage rampage after being dormant for 10,000 years.

-I'm always worried when a big name makes something that is along similar lines to what they're famous for.
-After all, this is another platformer so, will we get another carbon copy of Rick Dangerous or will it be different?
+I'm usually worried when a big name makes something that is along similar lines to what they're famous for.
+After all, it's another platformer, so will we get another carbon copy of Rick Dangerous, or will it be different?

-Wow, that is in-your-face aggression alright!
+Wow, that is in-your-face aggression, alright!

 Hmm, looks easy enough.
 Just gotta drop down a couple of levels.
 Hang on, what's that?